DoctorWkt/4bsd-uucp/README.md

 # Testing Your Serial Links

+Your mail is now sitting on your system waiting to be delivered over uucp.
 Before you try to do a uucp connection, you can check if you have a working serial link with a remote uucp site.
 In your simulated 4.3BSD system, edit the *dialer* line in */etc/remote* to say: